Several injured after utility explosions at shopping complex

 HUNTINGTON BEACH, Calif.
 (AP) — Authorities reported multiple injuries after a series of utility pole explosions Saturday night at a shopping and dining complex in the Los Angeles suburb of Huntington Beach, the Long Beach Press-Telegram and other media reported.

-Among those who were injured by the explosions about 8:15 p.m. at the Old World Village complex were patrons of the complex and fire personnel, fire officials told the newspaper.
+Among those who were injured by the explosions about 8:15 p.m. at the Old World Village complex were patrons of the complex and fire personnel, fire officials told the Press-Telegram.

-KTLA TV reported that two firefighters and two civilians were treated for injuries initially described as minor, according to Huntington Beach Fire Department officials.
+The Los Angeles Times and KTLA TV reported that two firefighters and two civilians were treated for injuries described as minor, according to Huntington Beach Fire Department officials.

 The source of the explosions may have been an electrical transformer, the Press-Telegram reported.